tk-notes/lucas-meier-blog/content/posts/2022/09/notes-on-stark-arithmetization/index.md

 ## Why both are necessary

 The interplay between both kinds of constraints is what makes an AIR powerful.
-Having just one of the constraints would make a anemic constraint system.
+Having just one of the constraints would make an anemic constraint system.

-If you only had transition constraints, but no boundary constraints, then it would be very difficult to enforce that the the computation have a certain input or output.
+If you only had transition constraints, but no boundary constraints, then it would be very difficult to enforce that the the computation has a certain input or output.
 You'd be able to control the relation between adjacent points in time, but not specific values.